Updated January, 2025

 Leonidio in a nutshell

 On the east coast of the Peloponnese, in Arkadia, the picturesque Greek village of Leonidio lies at the mouth of the Dafnon River Gorge, some 4 km from the Myrtoan Sea.
-Its terracotta roofs are stacked in perfect imperfection, the occasional cypress pointing to the sky, olive and citrus trees in between, all dominated by massive red, orange, and gray rock.
+Its terracotta roofs are stacked in perfect imperfection, olive and citrus trees in between, all dominated by the massive reddish crag of Kokkinovrachos, which actually means “red rock” in Greek.

 Leonidio extends all the way to the sea.
-It has a traditional fishing port – Plaka – with some accommodation options, restaurants, and a pebble beach.
-It also has a few houses by the beach in Lakkos.
+It has a traditional fishing port – Plaka – with some accommodation options, restaurants, and a nice, protected pebble beach.
+There are a few houses along the main beach, Lakkos, a long pebble beach that extends for 3 kilometers.

 There are olive groves on the steep, rocky slopes above the village.
-On the flat piece of land between Leonidio and the sea, there are orange groves and greenhouses.
+On the flat piece of land between Leonidio and the sea, there are orange groves, greenhouses, and veggie crops.

-On Mondays, there’s a farmer’s market in the center of Leonidio, next to the bridge over the river.
+On Mondays, there’s a farmer’s market in the center of Leonidio, next to the bridge in front of the iconic blue clock tower.
 The prices are reasonable, some produce is cheaper than in the supermarkets, so you’ll see a lot of climbers making provisions for the week.
-In winter, you’ll find honey, olive oil, fresh eggs, mountain tea, herbal tea, veggies (tomatoes, eggplants, lettuce, and other greens are in season), fruits (oranges, apples), and occasionally fresh fish.
+In winter, you’ll find honey, olive oil, fresh eggs, mountain tea, herbal tea, veggies (tomatoes, eggplants, lettuce, and other greens are in season), fruits (oranges, apples), and fresh fish.

 You can find pretty much all you need in Leonidio.
-There are three climbing equipment stores, three well-stocked supermarkets (plus some smaller markets on the narrow streets in the town center), souvenir shops, bakeries, grocery stores, a fish market, butcher shop, a cheese shop, hardware stores, taverns, souvlaki joints, cafes, and bars.
+There are three climbing shops, three well-stocked supermarkets (plus some smaller markets on the narrow streets in the town center), souvenir shops, bakeries, grocery stores, butcher shop, cheesemonger, hardware stores, taverns, cafés, and bars.

 The climbing vibes

-You’ll find an international crowd of climbers at the crags.
-In the evening, they like to gather around at the taverns and bars in Leonidio for a filling Greek dinner, a beer, or a glass of local wine.
-Pánjika is a favorite hangout spot for climbers.
+An international crowd of climbers gathers at the crags, all bound by the same desires – to escape winter and to climb as much as possible.
+In the evening, the town of Leonidio comes to life as climbers hit the taverns and bars for a filling Greek dinner, a beer, or a glass of local wine.
+Pánjika and Kasseta are two of the favorite hangouts for climbers.

-The winter holidays are the busiest time of year in Leonidio.
-There are climbers everywhere, the campsite fills up, the accommodations are almost full, the taverns and bars are packed, and the town is bustling every evening.
+Late autumn and the winter holidays are the busiest time of year in Leonidio.
+There are climbers everywhere, the campsite fills up, the accommodations are almost full, the taverns and bars are packed, and the town is bustling.

-Pánjika Cooperative, a non-profit based in Leonidio, who also own a bar and a climbing shop, is responsible for the detailed guidebook for Leonidio.
-They release a new edition each season, which includes the new sectors and routes, as well as updates on the approach, grades, and life in this corner or paradise.
+Pánjika Cooperative, a non-profit based in Leonidio, who also own the above-mentioned bar, a climbing shop, and a few other small businesses, is behind the detailed guidebook for Leonidio.
+They usually print a new edition each season.

 The guidebook includes Leonidio, Kyparissi, Vlychada, and more.
-You can find it for sale in Leonidio at Pánjika Cooperative, the climbing stores, as well as other shops downtown.
-If you don’t have the guidebook or don’t wish to buy it, you can still get around with thecrag.com for free.
+You can find it for sale at the climbing stores, as well as at some other shops in town.

 Climbing in Leonidio gained a lot of popularity in recent years.
-It is a preferred winter getaway for European climbers, and with good reason – tons of sport climbing routes on high quality limestone, small and picturesque pebble beaches, seafood, Mediterranean cuisine, sunshine, and a laidback lifestyle all add to its charm, making it simply irresistible.
+It is a preferred winter getaway, not only for European climbers, and with good reason – tons of sport climbing routes on high quality limestone, small and picturesque pebble beaches, seafood, Mediterranean cuisine, sunshine, and a laidback lifestyle all add to its charm, making it simply irresistible.

 The amount of climbing in Leonidio is impressive, if not overwhelming.
-There are over 2,500 routes, from 4 to 9a+, as well as projects.
+There are over 2,500 routes, from 4 to 9a+, as well as open projects.
+This number keeps growing each year.
 The biggest chunk of the routes is in the 6a to 7b range, making it a fantastic playground for all levels.
-It’s great for beginners, for those looking for mid-grades, those looking to get some mileage, and for those who like to try hard and push past their limit.
+It’s great for beginners, for those looking for mid-grades, those who want to get some mileage, and for those who like to fight “a muerte”.

 Leonidio is renowned for its reddish limestone and full range of styles and difficulties.
-There are tufas to hug, stalactites to cut loose in style, roofs, crimpy vertical faces, gray technical slabs, you name it!
+There are tufas to hug, pockets to cut loose in style, vertical, steep, roofs, crimpy, techy, slab, you name it!

 Photo by Vali Aldea